Mixin vs Interface in Flutter Dart – Complete Guide

 }

-// Usage — the consuming code only cares about the interface type.
+// Usage — consuming code only cares about the interface type.

 void handleLogin(Authenticatable auth) async {